 When the police in our story find a dead man on the threshold to Somerset’s office, we begin adding to the body count with two shooting victims (one person shot by police) and one homicide by other means.
 I have thoughtfully committed one fictional murder in Toronto and another in London, England, to try and keep the body count down in Ottawa.

-The background information on the arms industry that Somerset learns in One Bad Day After Another is factual.
+The background information on the military arms industry that Somerset learns in One Bad Day After Another is factual.
 The companies that she and Joe investigate in Toronto are fictional.
 The kidnapping and subsequent events are also fictional.
 While the murders of two characters in the book are fictional, the Marconi deaths Somerset recalls were real.

 Update to the facts behind ONE BAD DAY AFTER ANOTHER: In August, 2018 (two years after Somerset is involved with the case) the Saudis had just placed an $15 Billion order for Canadian LAVs from General Dynamics Land Systems (GSLS) facility in London, Ontario when Global Affairs Minister Chrystia Freeland upset the deal by denouncing Saudi Arabia for human rights violations.
 The Saudis refused to pay for their order, possibly thinking Canada would back down, but the government stood behind Freeland, bailed out GDLS, and shipped 39 LAVs to Ukraine.